CaseyH33/Library-Forked/README.md

 ## To Do

-* finish classes: Book, Checkout, Patron /with tests
 * build silex
 * build twig
 * profit

 ### Legal

-Copyright (c) 2015 Charles A Moss & Austin Blanchard
+Copyright (c) 2015 Charles A Moss, Mike Chastain, Casey Heitz & Austin Blanchard

 This software is licensed under the MIT license.